A1Liu/a1liu/install/README.md

 1. Clone repository with `git clone https://github.com/A1Liu/config.git`
 2. Install environment using `python3 install/shell.py`.
-Replaced files will be 2  stored in `local/preconf`, under their original name.
+Replaced files will be stored in `local/preconf`, under their original name.

 To undo, run `python3 install/undo/shell.py`.
 It'll reset your configuration to before the install script was run.
 Note that this requires the appropriate files to have been saved in `local/preconf`.

+###  Vim
+This script depends on Python 3 being installed.

+1. Clone repository with `git clone https://github.com/A1Liu/config.git`
+2. Install environment using `python3 install/vim.py`.
+Replaced files will be stored in `local/preconf`, under their original name.

+To undo, run `python3 install/undo/vim.py`.
+It'll reset your configuration to before the install script was run.
+Note that this requires the appropriate files to have been saved in `local/preconf`.

 ### MacOS
 1. Install XCode tools using `xcode-select --install`
 2. Clone repository with `git clone https://github.com/A1Liu/config.git`
-3. Install software using `. install/mac` (this will require admin access)
+3. Install software using `. setup/mac` (this will require admin access)
 4. Remove annoying Terminal stuff:
    1. Preferences > Profiles > Shell > When Shell Exits
    1. Preferences > Profiles > Advanced > Bell > Audible bell